CodeWithVaruag/pickup_lines/README.md

 Acknowledgements

-Thanks to the Flutter community for their ongoing support and resources, and a special shoutout to the various pickup line collections that inspired this app! build/app/outputs/flutter-apk/app-release.apk
+Thanks to the Flutter community for their ongoing support and resources, and a special shoutout to the various pickup line collections that inspired this app!

-Download the Release APK

-You can download the release APK directly from the following link:

-Download APK
-Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or report any issues.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
-Acknowledgements

-    Thanks to the Flutter community for their ongoing support and resources.
-    Inspired by various pickup line collections.